CounterpartyXCP/counterparty-core/README.md

 All configurable parameters in the configuration file can also be passed as arguments to the `counterpart-server` command.
 Use `counterparty-server --help` to see the list of these options.

+## Counterparty CLI

+* NOTE: The `counterparty-client` CLI is currently non-functional and unsupported.

 ## Quickly Catch Up with the Network

 You will not be able to run `counterparty-server` until `addrindexrs` has caught up (and its RPC server is running), which in turn requires `bitcoind` have caught up as well.
 The command to start the Counterparty server process is simply `counterparty-server start`.
 However, simply running this command requires a long time to catch up with the network, and Counterparty must have parsed all published blocks before being operational.